 - If your budget will permit, use broad keywords to maximize exposure, but know that there will be a lot of poor quality visitors and your ROI will suffer.

 - If you can’t track the call to a keyword, at least be able to track the visitor through your website using Google Analytics.
 Identify a multi-step (clicks or pages) that are a natural path through the website that a qualified prospect would follow.
 Then use Google Analytics to record metrics such as bounce rate, number of pages visited, time on the website, etc.

-Let’s return to the scenario where most (>50%) of your leads or sales come from telephone calls and you can’t get enough relevant information from AdWords or Google Analytics.
+Let’s return to the scenario where most (>50%) of your leads or sales come from telephone calls and you can’t get enough relevant information from Google Ads or Google Analytics.
 In that case, here are some options:

 - Implement meticulous phone answering practices to determine exactly how the caller found your phone number; not simply “the internet”, but a “Google search” and what specifically they were searching for.

 - Have a dedicated phone number that is only used on your website.
-The degree to which this can help depends on what percentage of visitors to your website come from your AdWords account verses other referrers such as organic search, email marketing, etc.
+The degree to which this can help depends on what percentage of visitors to your website come from your Google Ads account verses other referrers such as organic search, email marketing, etc.

-- Use Google AdWords Call Extensions.
+- Use Google Ads Call Extensions.
 There are a few different ways to implement this.

 1.)
 Use Click-to-Call on ads appearing on mobile devices.

 2.)
 Use Forwarding numbers to generate a unique number that appears below your ad.
 But please note, this number only appears in your ad, it won’t be displayed on your website, which is where I believe it really matters.
 I personally believe few people actually call a phone number that appears in an ad without first visiting the website, unless they are using a mobile device.